Ikelan: Mali

 In Mali, members of hereditary Tuareg servile communities reported that they have not benefited from equal education opportunities and were deprived of civil liberties by other groups and castes.
 Ikelan communities in Gao and Ménaka also reported systematic discrimination by local officials and others that hindered their ability to obtain identity documents or voter registration cards, locate adequate housing, protect their animals from theft, seek legal protection, or access development aid.

 In 2008, the Tuareg-based human rights group Temedt, along with Anti-Slavery International, reported that "several thousand" members of the Tuareg Bella caste remain enslaved in the Gao Region and especially around the towns of Ménaka and Ansongo.
 They complain that while laws provide redress, cases are rarely resolved by Malian courts.

 Niger

 In Niger, where the practice of slavery was outlawed in 2003, a study has found that more than 800,000 people are still slaves, almost 8% of the population.
-Slavery dates back for centuries in Niger and was finally criminalised in 2003, after five years of lobbying by Anti-Slavery International and Nigerien human-rights group, Timidria.
+Slavery dates back for centuries in Niger and was finally criminalized in 2003, after five years of lobbying by Anti-Slavery International and Nigerien human-rights group, Timidria.

 Descent-based slavery, where generations of the same family are born into bondage, is traditionally practiced by at least four of Niger's eight ethnic groups.
-The slave holders are mostly from the nomadic ethnic groups — Tuareg, Fula, Toubou and Arabs.
+The slave holders are mostly from the nomadic ethnic groups—Tuareg, Fula, Toubou and Arabs.
 In the region of Say on the right bank of the river Niger, it is estimated that three-quarters of the population around 1904–1905 was composed of slaves.